-A CLEC is a mini telephone company.
-CLEC stands for Competitive Local Exchange Carrier.
-The telecommunications act of 1996 had provisions in it designed to spark competition between local and long distance telephone carriers.
-The Act divided the landscape of telephone competition into Incumbent Local Exchange Carriers—the traditional phone companies, (then known as “Baby Bells,”) and CLECs.
-The CLECs were given special access to the ILEC’s equipment, particularly their phone lines, in order to bring prices down for consumers, increasing competition.
+The telecommunications act of 1996 had provisions in it designed to spark competition between local and long-distance telephone carriers.
+The telecom act divided the landscape of telephone competition into Incumbent Local Exchange Carriers—the traditional phone companies and CLECs.
+These carriers were given special access to the ILEC’s equipment, particularly their phone lines, in order to bring prices down for consumers, increasing competition.

 Many ISPs have expanded their business to become CLECs, including XO communications, Windstream, BullsEye Telecom, and Level(3), to name just a few.
-Many ISPs actually save money by becoming CLECs.
-Not only that, but ISPs are able to offer more services, including VoIP, by becoming a CLEC.
-ISPs can repurpose its existing modem banks or buy new ones that are capable of external call control.
+Many ISPs actually save money by becoming competitive local exchange carriers.
+Not only that, but ISPs are able to offer more services for end-users, including VoIP, by becoming a CLEC.
+ISPs can repurpose existing modem banks or buy new ones that are capable of external call control.

 There are three most common methods to physically interconnect the two networks: end-point fiber meet, mid-span fiber meet, and leased facilities.
 In an end-point fiber meet, both the ILEC and ISP build connections to each others’ facility.
 Both the ISP and the ILEC build multiplexers, a device that selects one of several input signals and forwards the input into a single line, to connect to each other’s facility.

 In a mid-point fiber meet, both the ILEC and CLEC build their own fiber optic cable to meet in the middle.
 The fiber is then spliced together.
 On occasion, the ILEC will connect the fiber because it is sometimes more trouble to splice the fiber than making the connection.
-In a leased facilities situation, the ISP builds an endpoint fiber meet for terminating its own traffic on the CLEC’s’ network, which the CLEC leases back to the ISP.
+In a leased facilities situation, the ISP builds an endpoint fiber meet for terminating its own traffic on its own network, which the carrier leases back to the ISP.